GMAT vs SAT: A Complete Comparison

 That said, many people prepare for the GMAT more intensely than for the SAT.
 Thus, they score, in comparative terms, significantly higher on the GMAT.
 So, in making this score comparison, we’re discussing how people score with a normal amount of prep, not what’s possible.

-If you’d like to see how you’d score on the GMAT, you can take one of the free official practice tests available on mba.com.
+If you’d like to see how you’d score on the GMAT, take one of the free official practice tests available on mba.com.
 To get an accurate score, you should first use the study materials that come in the Starter Pack with the practice tests, to familiarize yourself with the GMAT.

 KEY FACT: